akeneo/pim-api-docs/content/concepts/asset-manager.md

 ## Focus on the product link rule
 ::: availability versions=3.2,4.0,Serenity editions=EE

-The product link rule enables you to automatically link assets to products, based on asset names or attributes.
+The product link rule enables you to automatically link assets to products/product models, based on asset names or attributes.
 This rule is defined at the [asset family](#the-asset-family) level.

 This rule is launched by the PIM after the asset creation.